-Our early reach research helps ensure that there is proper emotional and practical support available at the point of diagnosis for everyone losing their sight.
+Our early reach research helps ensure that there is emotional and practical support available at the point of diagnosis for anyone losing their sight.

 Most of the stats above are taken from My Voice, which is a valuable source of evidence of the experiences of blind and partially sighted people in relation to technology.
 Further research on this topic can be found below.